OVERVIEW

 Other Resources

 Tim Ernst’s Ozark Highlands Trail Guide has long been the definitive source of information for this segment.
-The 6th edition uses the new mile marker locations.
+The 6th edition uses the new mile marker locations.’

 This 43-mile segment follows the Buffalo River from near the mouth of Richland Creek to the Dillard’s Ferry area at AR-14.
 It coexists with part of the Buffalo River Trail here so is commonly called the BRT/OHT.
 The trail alternates between low creek crossings and bluff tops with some great views and historical artifacts (leave them!) in abundance.

-East of Dillard’s Ferry to the Spring Creek trail head in the Sylamore area is a 15-mile bushwhack – mostly through the Lower Buffalo Wilderness.
+East of Dillard’s Ferry to the Spring Creek trail head in the Sylamore area is a 15-mile bushwhack – mostly through the Lower Buffalo Wilderness (LBW).
 The Hiker’s Guide, Ozark Highlands Trail Route, Lower Buffalo Wilderness (available at Pack Rat and the OHTA web store) has topo maps and GPS waypoints for this route.

 Much of the trail from the Richland Creek crossing to just past the Old Arnold Cemetery is shared with equestrians and blazed both white and yellow.
 Hiker-only trail is blazed white, equestrian trail is blazed yellow.
 Watch carefully for areas where shared trail splits so you don’t miss a turn (or take one you shouldn’t).